awsdocs/amazon-aurora-user-guide/doc_source/USER_PIT.md

 1. In the navigation pane, choose **Databases**\.

-1. Choose the  primary instance of the DB cluster that you want to restore\.
+1. Choose the DB cluster that you want to restore\.

 1. For **Actions**, choose **Restore to point in time**\.